maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-06-disqus-comments-not-working.markdown

 Right now, the Disqus comments are not working.
 I signed up for an account under the username 'maxgrok'.

-I'm looking into the problem now.
+I'm looking into the problem.